 Protect Your Future Today

-Assault crimes are taken seriously in New York state, so it’s imperative that you reach out to a trusted criminal defense lawyer as soon as you learn you may be facing charges.
+Assault crimes are taken seriously in New York state, so it is imperative that you reach out to a trusted criminal defense lawyer as soon as you learn of your charges.
 Your attorney will work with you to assess the details of your case and determine the best path forward.
-Don’t delay any longer—the sooner you contact an attorney, the more time you will have to strategize and plan for the future.
+Do not delay any longer—the sooner you contact an attorney, the more time you will have to strategize and plan for the future.